sderose/zsh_argparse/docs/aa_accessors.md

 * aa_unset [varname] [membername]

-Removes the given member via unset.
+Removes the given member via `unset`.

 * aa_init [varname]

 Create the named associative array if it doesn't exist already.
-This does not clear data if the aa already exists; for that see aa_clear.
+This does not clear data if the associative array already exists; for that see `aa_clear`.

 * aa_clear [varname]